-- First-time / new applicants can request up to $5,000 in their first grant cycle.
+- First-Time / New Applicants: The maximum amount that can be awarded to a new applicant is $5,000 in their first grant cycle.
 Applicants are considered first-time if they did not receive funding in the most current fiscal year.
 The fiscal year runs October 1 – September 30.

-- Returning applicants can request up to $20,000 in a single cycle.
+- Returning Applicants: The maximum amount that can be awarded to a a returning applicant is $20,000 in a single cycle.
 The only exception to this are agencies presently funded above this threshold in the current fiscal year.
-Returning applicants currently funded above $20,000 may request funding up to the same amount of their current grant award.
+Returning applicants currently funded above $20,000 may be considered for funding up to the same amount of their current grant award.

 Not-for-profit agencies should prepare the following documents and information prior to beginning the application: